systechafrica/NASSIT-Documentation/docs/src/members/contribution.md

 ### New Batch Contribution

-To upload an irregular contribution, first downloading the contributions template and fil it with contribution details.
+To upload an irregular contribution, first downloading the contributions template and fill it with contribution details.
 Click the **New Batch Contribution** link to open the window through which the template is uploaded into the system.
 The following screenshot shows an example of a successful upload:

 <img  alt="New Batch Contribution" width="95%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image27.png">